Goodwillie Calculus via Adjunction and LS Cocategory: Introduction

-\if false \acknowledgements{ The author would like to thank Tom Goodwillie for several key comments that simplified the construction of the adjoint functors, Bill Dwyer for many discussions.
-The author would also like to acknowledge the helpful comments of the reviewer, which included suggesting the creations of the sections specifically devoted to LS category and cocategory, as well as fully establishing that the proposed $n$-co-excisive approximation to a functor is exactly that. } \fi
+The author would like to thank Tom Goodwillie for help in simplifying the construction of the adjoint functors, and Bill Dwyer for many discussions about nilpotence and calculus of functors.